 Cryptocurrencies have become popular among many different groups of people.
 Enthusiasts believe that it could eventually replace fiat currency, active traders are drawn to the volatility, and institutional investors are interested in the diversification benefits.
 While each strategy is different, there are some commonalities between them.

-Let's take a look at three ways that can help you figure out how to make money with cryptocurrencies and how to decide on the right option.
+Let's take a look at three ways that can help you figure out how to make money with cryptocurrency and how to decide on the right option.

 #1.
 The Buy-and-Hold (HODL) Crypto Investor

 Many cryptocurrency enthusiasts believe that digital currencies could replace fiat currencies over the long term, creating significant value for early adopters.
 For example, the combination of rising demand and a limited supply of Bitcoin could translate to rising prices over time.
 The million-dollar question is if and when the transition will occur.

 On the other hand, many alt coins aim to create value by building digital ecosystems.
 Ethereum's dApps are a perfect example of how cryptocurrencies could appreciate in value over time by becoming an important medium of exchange.
 The success of these cryptocurrencies depends largely on the platform's adoption rates and demand in the marketplace.

 #2.
 The Active Crypto Trader